Sunlenca® (lenacapavir)

 In the ongoing phase 2/3 CAPELLA study that is evaluating LEN as an add-on therapy to a failing regimen in HTE PWH with multidrug resistance, significantly more participants in the LEN group than in the PBO group met the primary endpoint of a ≥0.5log10 reduction in HIV1 RNA at the end of the 14-day functional monotherapy phase (88% vs 17%, respectively; P<0.001).2

-• At Week 156, 61.4% and 84.6% of participants achieved virologic suppression per FDA Snapshot and M=E analyses, respectively.3
+• At Week 156, 61.4% of participants achieved virologic suppression per FDA Snapshot, and 84.6% achieved virologic suppression per M=E analysis.3

-• At Week 104, 27 participants met the criteria for resistance testing; 14 of these participants developed LEN resistance.4 There were no new cases of LEN resistance between Weeks 104 and 156.3
+• Through Week 156, 14 participants developed LEN resistance.
+There were no new cases of LEN resistance between Weeks 104 and 156.3

-• Through Week 52, the mean CfB in SF-36, EQ-5D-5L, and NPRS scores did not reach the MIC thresholds, and most symptoms were reported as bothersome by fewer participants at Week 52 than at BL.5
+• Through Week 52, the mean change from BL in SF-36, EQ-5D-5L, and NPRS scores did not reach the MIC thresholds, and most symptoms were reported as bothersome by fewer participants at Week 52 than at BL.5

 Real-World Data on LEN Use in HTE Individuals

-Real-world data on LEN use in HTE PWH is summarized in Table 7 below.
-Data may not be all inclusive.6-9
+Real-world data on LEN use in HTE PWH are summarized in Table 7 below.
+Data may not be all inclusive.6-11

 Clinical Studies on LEN Use in HTE Individuals